-The largest of the marsh marigolds, with large leaves and big butter-yellow flowers, providing a sculptural focus for larger ponds.
+This kingcup, largest of the marsh marigolds, forms a mound of large leaves covered with big butter-yellow flowers, and can provide a sculptural focus for larger ponds.

 Top tip: Basically evergreen, with large foliage that is useful for masking the pond edges.